Connect & Learn: Pharmaceutical Opioids: What AOD workers need to know?

-This session aims to briefly cover the main opioid agonist pharmacotherapies for opioid dependence, and summarise the evidence for the use of these treatments for pharmaceutical opioid dependence.
+This webinar briefly covers the main opioid agonist pharmacotherapies for opioid dependence, and summarises the evidence for the use of these treatments for pharmaceutical opioid dependence.
 The webinar describes what clinicians can do to help clients transition to treatment as well as describing current treatments – who is suitable for what – why clients might consider it.

 What can clinicians do to help clients transition to treatment?